inwtx/Lstats/README.md

 # Lstats - Mixmaster Remailer Dashboard

-This script can be used by a remailer sysops to monitor their mixmaster server and remailer performance.
+This script can be used by a remailer sysop to monitor their mixmaster server and remailer performance.
 Copy the script code below into a file called Lstats.sh and make it executable (sudo chmod 755 Lstats.sh).
 Then execute it with a cron as explained in at the top of the script code.
 The output can be accessed by: yourDN/Lstats.html